ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 The utility uses strongSwan and [`swanctl`](https://docs.strongswan.org/docs/5.9/swanctl/swanctl.html) to configure IPsec on the compute host that's running a Linux OS.

 {{site.data.keyword.filestorage_vpc_short}} IPsec connection requires mutual authentication.
-The Mount Helper retrieves the instance identity token from the Metadata service, and with the instance identity token it requests the creation of the instance identity certificate.
+The Mount Helper retrieves the instance or bare metal server identity token from the Metadata service.
+Then, it requests the creation of the instance or bare metal server identity certificate by using the identity token.

 The Mount Helper makes new certificate requests every 45 minutes, as the lifetime of the certificate is 1 hour.
 The new certificate is generated before the old certificate expires to ensure seamless connection.
 The certificates are generated with the shorter life span for security reasons.

 You can use the utility for encrypted or unencrypted connections.
 For encrypted connections, the Mount Helper uses the metadata service protocol option that is set to either `http` or `https`.
-For more information, see the API reference for `metadata_service` option of [instance provisioning](/apidocs/vpc/latest#create-instance).
+For more information, see the API reference for `metadata_service` option of [instance provisioning](/apidocs/vpc/latest#create-instance) and [bare metal server provisioning](/apidocs/latest#create-bare-metal-server).

 ## Stunnel secure connection for regional shares
 {: #fs-eit-stunnel-requirements}